supergiulio2000/expressive-hrbac/README.md

 hrbac.addRole('admin');
 ```

-By so doing **expressive-hrbac** will automatically create a function that checks for the `admin` role and associated it to label `admin`.
+By so doing **expressive-hrbac** will automatically add a boolean function that checks for the `admin` role and associated it to label `admin`.

 ```js
 hrbac.addRole('admin');